eduvpn/apple/Pods/PromiseKit/README.md

 ```

 PromiseKit is a thoughtful and complete implementation of promises for any
-platform with a `swiftc`, it has *excellent* Objective-C bridging and
+platform that has a `swiftc`.
+It has *excellent* Objective-C bridging and
 *delightful* specializations for iOS, macOS, tvOS and watchOS.
 It is a top-100
 pod used in many of the most popular apps in the world.